NicolasThierion/synapse/README.md

 ### Disclaimer
 ![warning](./.README/warning.png) This project is still in **beta** ![warning](./.README/warning.png)
+- Feedback needed
+- Angular AOT not confirmed to work
+- No "known bugs" list

  ## What is it ?
 We all already did, one day, some straight forward http calls, concatenating url parts, parameters...